tmaguire/GeoScout/src/docs/about.md

 wanted something extra for the young people of Witham to do over the summer holidays, the GeoScout project has been solely created by us for use in Witham over this summer holiday.
-Caches will be collected the week 12th of September 2022.
+Caches will be collected from the week beginning 12th of September 2022.
 </p>
 <p>
 If you find a problem with a cache, a cache is missing, or you